dmd-program/dmd-100/lessons/into-the-open.md

 ---

-# Into the Open / John Thackara
+# INTO THE OPEN / JOHN THACKARA

 ## John Thackara portrays openness in general as a matter of survival to overcome the legacy of an industrial economy obsessed with control, and open design in particular as a new way to make, use and look after things.
 He calls upon open designers to take this responsibility seriously.